-You need Lightroom CC 2015.7 or Lightroom 6.7 for this to work.
+You need Lightroom Classic or Lightroom 6.7 for this to work.
 Check which version you have by going to Lightroom > About Adobe Photoshop Lightroom (Mac) or Edit > About Adobe Photoshop Lightroom (PC).

-Lightroom’s Smart Previews are a very useful tool that have made Lightroom easier and faster to use.
-As well as offering speed and convenience, Smart Previews make the Lightroom mobile and Lightroom web tools for CC subscribers possible.
+Lightroom Classic’s Smart Previews are a very useful tool that have made Lightroom Classic easier and faster to use.
+As well as offering speed and convenience, they make the Lightroom mobile and Lightroom web tools for Creative Photography Plan subscribers possible.

 Do you have any questions about Lightroom Smart Previews?
 Let me know in the comments.